Manage a Business

 • Keep the bar clean, organized, and free of glasses and clutter.

-• Food safety: Walk your new staff members through the Food and Drug Administration’s (FDA) Food Code recommendations for safe food handling practices that prevent the spread of foodborne illnesses.
+• Follow food safety regulations: Walk your new staff members through the Food and Drug Administration’s (FDA) Food Code recommendations for safe food handling practices that prevent the spread of foodborne illnesses.
 You’ll need to do this to make sure you pass regular health inspections.

-• Creating a safe work environment: Educate your employees on the Occupational Safety and Health Administration (OSHA) safety regulations they need to follow to keep a hazard-free workplace.
+• Create a safe work environment: Educate your employees on the Occupational Safety and Health Administration (OSHA) safety regulations they need to follow to keep a hazard-free workplace.

 Here are some of the basic day-to-day procedures you should cover in your restaurant training.
-It’s best to keep these tasks on a checklist everyone can reference easily.
+It’s best to keep these tasks on a checklist everyone can reference easily, especially cleaning policies.

 Opening procedures: